warner-benjamin/optimi/docs/index.md

 optimi's Triton backend supports modern NVIDIA (Ampere or newer), AMD, and Intel GPUs, and is enabled by default for all optimizers.

+## Fully Decoupled Weight Decay

+In addition to supporting PyTorch-style decoupled weight decay, optimi optimizers also support [fully decoupled weight decay](fully_decoupled_weight_decay.md).

+Fully decoupled weight decay decouples weight decay from the learning rate, more accurately following [*Decoupled Weight Decay Regularization*](https://arxiv.org/abs/1711.05101).
+This can help simplify hyperparameter tuning as the optimal weight decay is no longer tied to the learning rate.

 ## Gradient Release: Fused Backward and Optimizer Step

 optimi optimizers can perform the [optimization step layer-by-layer during the backward pass](gradient_release.md), immediately freeing gradient memory.